Aditya-Gupta1/Data-Science-Portfolio/5 - Hand Written Digit Classification/README.md

-# Hand-Written Image Classification using Supervised Learning Algorithms
+# Hand-Written Digit Classification using Supervised Learning Algorithms
 This project uses the famous MNIST dataset for Multi-Class Classification.
 This dataset is in-built in scikit-learn's library and can be loaded easily.
 It contains a set of images which are basically images of handwritten digits along with their respective labels.

 ## Goal